alistaircol/ac-website/_content/_index.md

 [Alistair Collins](https://github.com/alistaircol) (Ally) is a capable full stack web developer from Scotland, with a broad knowledge of web technologies.

-Exposure and experience working with, but not limited to developing and configuring on a LAMP stack.
+Exposure and experience working with, but not limited to developing applications using LAMP and TALL stack.
+Keen on automation and dev-ops, see my [roadmap.sh inspired skill tree](https://github.com/dafedteam/skill-tree) below!

-Keen on automation and dev-ops, see my [roadmap.sh inspired skill tree](https://github.com/dafedteam/skill-tree)!
-(I should write about how I made this 🤔.)
+ljjjkmkmkmkmkm

 <img alt="Skills" src="https://static.ac93.uk/resume/skills.png" />